joeatbayes/IOTMeshProxy/README.md

 # IOT Mesh Proxy
+### STATUS: WIP - Please provide comments but do not use in an Important projet until version we Exist WIP Status

 #### IoT Mesh Proxy to securely carry data and serial emulation across a dynamically discoverd mesh of sensor nodes.

    - Secure Peer Discovery: Users initiate secure pairing with